Understanding "Chorear" in Mexican Spanish

 Venezuela | echar labia | To persuade or manipulate |

-So next time someone gives you a lengthy explanation that sounds a little too smooth, you’ll know exactly what to say:
+So, the next time someone gives you a lengthy explanation that seems too smooth, you can respond with a knowing smile:

-Join one of our online Tertulia sessions, where we explore everyday Mexican Spanish in a relaxed and engaging format.
+Join one of our online Tertulia sessions where we explore everyday Mexican Spanish in an informal and engaging format.
 Starting this week, the topic is Los verbos muy mexicanos.

 Comments